Butler, Missouri: Civil War

 Butler gained electric power in 1881, being one of the first communities west of the Mississippi River to offer that convenience.
 Four large lights were mounted atop the Bates County courthouse, providing illumination for the downtown area.
 Butler became known as "The Electric City."
 The 1869 courthouse survived until 1899 when it was found to be structurally unsound; it was closed and demolished.

-After passage of a bond issue, construction on the current Bates county courthouse began in 1901.
+After passage of a bond issue, construction of the new Bates County Courthouse began in 1901.
 The eighty-by-one hundred five foot Romanesque-style structure was built of "Carthage stone" from southern Missouri at a total project cost of $50,000 and was occupied in July, 1902.
 By the early 20th century Butler's business listings included three banks, an opera house, four hotels, and a large number of general and specialty stores.

 In 2008 Bates county residents erected a statue and plaque honoring the 1st Kansas Colored Volunteers and the Battle of Island Mound on the grounds of the Bates County courthouse in Butler.
 The State of Missouri purchased a 40-acre property including part of the former Toothman homestead and established the "Battle of Island Mound State Historic Site" in October 2012.

 The Bates County Courthouse and Palace Hotel are listed on the National Register of Historic Places.